Published: December 16, 2020

-To understand them from the inside, follow us — we’ll show you.
+To understand them from the inside, stay with us — we’ll show you.

 Thus, by checking their failures and successes, niches, and market shares, you can prevent mistakes and take advantage of them.

 Of course, market research isn’t only competitor analysis.
-You have found answers to such questions as:
+You have to find answers to such questions as:

 Since there are quite a lot of competitors, you might need to collect some feedback and attract clients before barging into the market.

 Long story short, develop an MVP, test it, and get your first clients.
-In this way, you’ll have a pillar by the time you start providing your services fully.
+This way, you’ll have a pillar by the time you start to fully provide your services.

-Maybe you could start by reaching out to small local businesses with not much profit just to build up this foundation of your service.
+Maybe you could start by reaching out to small local businesses with not much profit just to build up the foundation of your service.

-But in the long run, it’ll be much more profitable than it may seem now.
+In the long run though, it’ll be much more profitable than it may seem now.